yenyang/Anarchy-BepInEx/README.md

 * Optional flaming chirper
 * Option to automatically enable with bulldozer
 * Optional mouse tooltip
+* Opt-In Option to allow multiple copies of unique buildings using toolbar menu.
+Effects of multiple buildings stack!

+These features will be moved to a new mod called Better Bulldozer soon:
 * Icons for game manipulation and bypass confirmation for bulldozer.
 * Icon to show and EXCLUSIVELY target invisible paths/markers with the bulldozer and remove invisible paths/markers.
 See below.
 * Icon to EXCLUSIVELY target surfaces with the bulldozer and remove with one click.
 With Anarchy, this also can remove surfaces in buildings.
-* Opt-In Option to allow multiple copies of unique buildings using toolbar menu.
-Effects of multiple buildings stack!

 Currently it applies to these tools:
 * Object Tool